Introduction

 Comic creator and toy designer

-Also in the mid-2000s I created a cartoon-style 3D comic strip series about a Scottish sheep: Seamour Sheep.
+In the mid-2000s I created a cartoon-style 3D comic strip series about a Scottish sheep: Seamour Sheep.
 The comic was published in the NRC.next newspaper, and vinyl toys and USB lamps were derived from the characters, manufactured in Hong Kong.
 The products were exhibited at Asian toy expositions (Dimension 2007 in Hong Kong, Taipei Toy Fair 2008) and sold in designer vinyl toy stores around the world.
 In January 2009, the Seamour Sheep comic became a finalist in a comic strip competition issued by the Dutch national newspaper De Pers.

 Subsequently, my work shifted to 3D modeling and visualization jobs for toy producers in the 2010s.
 Projects included 3D toy figure sculpting of Minions and Spies in Disguise animation characters for supermarket promotion campaigns.